hnguyen0428/style_checker/README.md

 - "Magic" Numbers
 - Commented out code (most of them)
 - Left in TODO comments
+- Check for tabs (style guide uses spaces for C files)

 Note: This should only be used as a general guide for styling.
 The program will not always be able to catch every styling mistake nor will the